jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

 - We can use our formula for calculating $\vec{E}$ in a one particle system
 $$ |\vec{E}_i| = \frac{1}{4 \pi \epsilon_0} \frac{q}{r^2} $$
 - But, in order to do this, we really should define a more useful variable.
-- Imagine a 3-dimensional cartesian coordinate system and orient the dipole axis with the z-axis and the midpoint between the two dipole particles with the origin.
+- Imagine a 3-dimensional Cartesian coordinate system and orient the dipole axis with the z-axis and the midpoint between the two dipole particles with the origin.
-- Then, define d as the distance between the two particlces in the dipole.
+- Then, define d as the distance between the two particles in the dipole.
 The particles would be located at$(0, 0, \frac{d}{2})$ and $(0, 0, - \frac{d}{2})$
 - Then, define z as the z-coordinate of our point P that lies along the dipole axis
 - Then, assuming that the negative particle is at $(0, 0, -\frac{d}{2})$,
 $$ |\vec{E}_{(+)}| = \frac{1}{ 4 \pi \epsilon_0 } \frac{q}{(z - \frac{d}{2})^2} $$